-You can register to vote if you are
+You can register to vote if you are:

-- at least 16 years old (but you can't vote until you're 18)
+- At least 16 years old (but you can't vote until you're 18)

-- not disqualified from registration
+- Not disqualified from registration

-A new revised voter's register is published on the first working day of each month (except October and November).
+A new revised voter's register is usually published on the first working day of each month (except in October and November).